-As we speed toward the Christmas shopping season - sorry, someone had to say it - the smartwatch market is hotting up like never before.
+As we speed toward summer the smartwatch market is hotting up like never before.

-First, Samsung revealed the new Galaxy Watch in August, then Apple announced its Watch Series 4 alongside new iPhones in September - and today Google could enter the fray with its first own-brand smartwatch, the Pixel Watch.
+First, Samsung released the Galaxy Watch Active in February - and Google could enter the fray with its first own-brand smartwatch, the Pixel Watch.

 This news comes from reliable technology leaker Evan Blass and a “reliable source” of his.
 Blass tweeted in May 2018: